snuspl/parallax/doc/parallax_api.md

 	* PSConfig
 		* protocol: Specifies the protocol to be used by the server.
 Acceptable values include `"grpc"`, `"grpc+gdr"`, `"grpc+verbs"`, etc. `"grpc"` is the default.
 		* replicate_variables: Each GPU has a copy of the variables, and updates its copy after the parameter servers are all updated with the gradients from all servers.
 Only works with `sync=True`.
-                * local_aggregation: If Ture, gradients are aggregated within a machine before sending them to servers.
+                * local_aggregation: If True, gradients are aggregated within a machine before sending them to servers.
-                * boundary_among_serves: Optimize operation placement among servers.
+                * boundary_among_servers: Optimize operation placement among servers.
                 * boundary_between_workers_and_servers: Optimize operation placement between workers and servers.
 	* MPIConfig
 		* use_allgatherv: Specifies whether to utilize OpenMPI `allgatherv` instead of NCCL `allgather`. `use_allgatherv=False` is recommended by Parallax.